-Hint: Unless you require a specific form for this elearning module, you should use the default registration forms for maintainability purposes.
+Unless you need a specific field just for this elearning module, you should use the default registration forms.

 - Press Next.

-Note: The following replacers are available for use in the Registrant elearning instructions and Registrant elearning cancellation emails.
+The following replacers are available for use in the Registrant elearning instructions and Registrant elearning cancellation emails.

 - Click Edit to manage the content of your Registrant elearning instructions email sent to registrants.

-- If you wish for the elearning module details and wish for it to be published immediately, and you have finalised all of the details, press Create and approve.
+- If you have finalised the elearning module details and wish for it to be published immediately, press Create and approve.

 - If you want to save the elearning module, but do not want to publish it or have any communication sent out, press Create as draft.
-You will be able to approve it when you are ready.
-Learn how to approve draft events.
+You will be able to approve the elearning module when you are ready.
+Learn how to approve draft courses.

 Once approved, if you are using the Moodle integration to link your Arlo courses to your Moodle courses, you can complete the connection in Moodle.
 Learn how to connect an Arlo elearning module to a Moodle course.